-Draft EU GPP Criteria for Health Care EEE
+Final Draft EU GPP Criteria for Health Care EEE

 Green Public Procurement (GPP) is a voluntary instrument.
 This document provides the EU GPP criteria developed for electrical and electronic equipment used in the health care sector (health care EEE).

 The accompanying Technical Background Report provides full details on the reasons for selecting these criteria and references for further information.